salmansyyd/odin-recipes/README.md

 # Recipes

-Basic HTML and CSS web-site like food blog
+Basic HTML and CSS web-site for showcasing recipes

 # Skills